 - 29 U.S.C. §§ 1140 (“It shall be unlawful for any person to discharge, fine, suspend, expel, discipline, or discriminate against a participant or beneficiary for exercising any right to which he is entitled under the provisions of an employee benefit plan”).

 In the end, the judge agreed with our client that the Hartford had wrongfully denied his claim.

 Don’t Wait Until Your Claim Has Been Denied To Speak With Marc Whitehead & Associates

 Disability Insurance claims are governed by ERISA’s complex set of laws and procedures.
 A single mistake is all it can take for you to lose out on the benefits you need.
 Disability Insurance companies such as Unum, Cigna, Aetna and Prudential take advantage of ERISA’s rules and regulations to delay and deny a claim decision.
 Most people make the mistake of thinking they can handle the administrative appeal themselves and then hire a lawyer if they lose and have to file a lawsuit.
 This is totally backwards thinking.

 If your claim for LTD benefits has been turned down by The Hartford or another insurance company, contact Marc Whitehead & Associates 866-365-7898.
-We would be happy to schedule a consultation to meet with you to discuss your case and legal options.
+We would be happy to schedule a consultation with one of our long term disability lawyers to meet with you to discuss your case and legal options.

 You can also download our free ebook “Disability Insurance Policies-How to Unravel the Mystery and Prove Your Claim” for more information.